 Here is a slightly different way of plotting shift from E2018 to E2020, more suitable for larger counties with a greater number of precincts.
-Cameron County, at Texas's southern tip, is, like Maverick, a blue county serviced by ES&S. The chart shown here plots the E2018 U.S. Senate Democratic margin (x-axis) against the shift in margin from that contest to the E2020 presidential contest (y-axis) - an x/dx (x against change-in-x) scatterplot of precincts.
+Cameron County, at Texas's southern tip, is, like Maverick, a blue county serviced by ES&S. The chart shown here plots the E2018 U.S. Senate Democratic margin (x-axis) against the shift in margin from that contest to the E2020 presidential contest (y-axis) - an x/dx (x against change-in-x) scatterplot of precincts (all the blue dots in the bottom right quadrant are Democratic precincts that became less Democratic in 2020).

-Here is the equivalent chart from Maverick:
+Here is the equivalent chart from Maverick, using the original, certified data:

 As can be seen, the near-linear x/dx distribution in Maverick equates to the first Maverick chart shown above, where the E2020 distribution is near-vertical and seemingly independent of the diagonal E2018 distribution.
-When assessing Cameron, therefore, we recognize that the closer to linear the distribution of precincts is, the more it would translate to the suspect Maverick pattern.
+When assessing Cameron, therefore, we recognize that the closer to linear the distribution of precincts is, the more it would translate to the suspect Maverick vertical pattern.
 We do in fact see a relatively low overall dispersion among the Solid Democratic precincts in Cameron but perhaps more significant are the near-parallel lines within that overall distribution: each of these lines would translate to a "Maverick" distribution (with E2020 near vertical).
 As with Maverick, it is only possible to speculate what, if anything, might be afoot, whether manipulation of targeted sets of precincts might be occurring.
 But, as with Maverick, this distribution may serve as a pointer or "scout film" for further investigation.